FAQs for New Students

 You will need to speak with the instructor of the course.The instructor may decide to grant you permission to gain entry, and place an “instructor permission” override on your record that will then allow you to register for the course.
 You can try emailing the instructor.
 Please note: instructors may not register you for courses and may only grant permission for you to enter a course by placing the appropriate override on your record.
 Students are responsible for registering for all courses.

 19) How do I know what is required to graduate?
-For students entering in the fall of 2019, 32.0 credits (of which 2.0 must be Short Term credits) and 64.0 quality points are required in addition to general education, major, and other degree requirements.
-More information about degree requirements can be found here.
-Students who entered prior to fall 2019 should consult the “Academic Program” section of the Catalog for additional information.
+32 course credits, 2 of which must be Short Term credits, and 68 quality points are required in addition to General Education and Major requirements.
+Please see the “Academic Program” section of the catalog for additional information.

 20) I have taken Advanced Placement courses (AP).
 How will they affect my registration?